jhadida/nxp/docs/expr/intro.md

 ```
 Each tuple corresponds to an **interval of validity** (bounds are _inclusive_) for the number of repetitions, with the constraint `U[i] < L[i+1]`, such that no two intervals overlap.

-In practice, you can use the much simpler command `Rep( token, mul )`, where `mul` is a string formatted as follows:
+In practice, use the command `Rep( token, mul )` to repeat a token, where `mul` is a formatted string:
 ```
 '1'     =>  [ (1,1) ]           exactly once
 '1-3'   =>  [ (1,3) ]           between 1 and 3